aiven/aiven-docs/docs/products/kafka/concepts/governance-overview.md

 - **Schema management:** Compare schema versions in the topic catalog to help maintain data quality and compatibility.

-- **Access control:** Implement RBAC for fine-grained permissions to ensure only authorized users can access sensitive data.
+- **Access control:** Implement role-based access control (RBAC) for fine-grained permissions to ensure only authorized users can access sensitive data.
 Enable organization-wide visibility for Apache Kafka topics, allowing teams to discover topics without direct access to Apache Kafka clusters.

 - **Monitoring and auditing:** Implement comprehensive monitoring of clusters, topics, and applications.
 Maintain audit logs for all actions performed on the infrastructure.